Manual Testing & Automation Testing - Differences, Pros, and Cons

 Test automation services utilize advanced software tools that can automatically execute high volumes of test cases.
 Tests that would otherwise take hours and even days can be finished in minutes.

 Aside from the speed, this approach is highly scalable, meaning testers can increase their testing resources quickly when necessary.
-Moreover, automation testing tools can repeat the same test over and over, ensuring accurate and consistent results.
+Furthermore, automated testing software is able to execute the same test repeatedly with no variations in accuracy and consistency.

-When discussing manual and automation testing differences, we mentioned that automation testing is often a more cost-effective option.
-However, this method requires a high initial investment of time and money to develop effective and comprehensive test cases, which are only justifiable if in large projects.
+When we discussing about manual and automation testing differences, we said that automation testing is usually a cheaper alternative.
+But this approach involves a huge initial investment of time and money to create efficient and thorough test cases, which are only worth it if in big projects.

-Another problem some automation testing tools have is the difficulty of detecting graphical anomalies, such as alignments, font sizes, and color schemes that affect usability.
+Another issue some automation testing tools suffer from is the challenge of identifying graphical abnormalities, including alignments, font sizes, and colors that impact usability.
 This can lead to false errors or undetected issues in later stages.

 Final Words